Make your garden less attractive to slugs and snails

 Garlic spray helps to keep slugs away

-Dry surfaces and rough terrain
+Dry surfaces

 Keep an eye on your plants

-Spot the snail
+Find the slug or snail

 Snails and slugs hide during the day in dark, damp places